-A bring-your-own-device policy lets your employees bring their personal devices to work, such as their laptops and smartphones, which saves you money on electronics while letting your employees manage tasks more smoothly between work and home.
+A bring-your-own-device (BYOD) policy lets your employees bring their personal devices to work.
+Allowing people to bring their laptops and smartphones can save your business money on electronics.
+Plus, it may help employees manage tasks more smoothly between work and home.

-Say your employees end up spending too much time on personal communications, you can block the distracting sites on your Wi-Fi network.
-Alternatively, if your employees start getting viruses on their laptops when they bring them to work, you can pay for their virus protection.
+Say your employees end up spending too much time browsing personals sites.
+You may decide to get in touch with your IT department and block the distracting sites on your Wi-Fi network.
+Or, if your employees begin getting viruses on their laptop, you can pay for virus protection.
 It’s easier to deal with such issues at a small-group level than to handle all your employees at once.

 You may also want to pilot-test a few tools before starting your BYOD program.
 Perhaps allow all your employees to bring their devices to work at the same time, but only let them run a single platform on those devices.
 If you use project management tools, for instance, you may want to start with one of those apps.
 Then, you can embrace other platforms as you iron out the kinks.

 Create Your BYOD Policy Before Starting a Program

 It’s a good idea to draft a BYOD policy before rolling out the program.
 Consider creating a set of policies and rules, so your employees understand the expectations before connecting their devices to your network.
 While it’s likely you’ll have a few specific rules that relate to your business, some common policy topics include: